-The Bucks have made their way through the NBA playoffs to earn a spot in the NBA Finals against the Phoenix Suns.
+With the Bucks, Tucker helped bring Milwaukee through the NBA playoffs to earn a spot in the NBA Finals against the Phoenix Suns.
 The Suns took down defending champ LeBron James and the Los Angeles Lakers in the first round, the Denver Nuggets in the second round, and Kawhi Leonard and the Los Angeles Clippers in the Western Conference Finals.

 Milwaukee swept the Miami Heat before coming back to take down KD, James Harden and the Kyrie Irving-less Brooklyn Nets.
 They beat the red-hot Atlanta Hawks in the Eastern Conference Finals.
 Despite a knee injury, two-time MVP Giannis Antetokounmpo has been fantastic.
 Tucker's shoe game has also been fantastic.
 The forward sported a pair of $50K Nike MAGs prior to Game 2 of the Finals.